CyberAgentAILab/annotation-efficient-po/README.md

 ## Reference

-XXX.
+TBA.
+Yuu Jinnai and Honda Ukyo.
 Annotation-Efficient Preference Optimization for Language Model Alignment, 2024.

 ## Contact
-For any questions, feel free to raise an issue or contact me at XXX.
+For any questions, feel free to raise an issue or contact me at jinnai_yu@cyberagent.co.jp.